-3. Using Drive and Driven Clutch Center to Center Tool, install the tool over the output shaft of the transaxle and using the cap screw provided and secure it to the crankshaft.
+3. Using the appropriate center distance tool, install the tool over the output shaft of the transaxle and using the cap screw provided, secure it to the crankshaft.

 Care should be taken to install the tool over the output shaft and slide the tool evenly towards the crankshaft to avoid damaging the shaft.